Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 </table>

-The \isoaglib will be actively maintained by <a id="ext" href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a> at <a id="ext" href="http://www.osb-ag.de">OSB AG</a>
+The \isoaglib will be actively maintained by <a href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a> at <a href="http://www.osb-ag.de">OSB AG</a>
 as long as the invested time is affordable in relation to corresponding projects and support contracts.<br>
-Even in case the active maintenance by <a id="ext" href="http://www.osb-ag.de">OSB AG</a> might be stopped some day, the GPL license and the independent website at the
+Even in case the active maintenance by <a href="http://www.osb-ag.de">OSB AG</a> might be stopped some day, the GPL license and the independent website at the
-<a id="ext" href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology - Crop Production Engineering</a>
+<a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology - Crop Production Engineering</a>
 assure that any interested party can step in and continue the maintenance of the project.
 This guarantees, like in other Open Source projects, the open access for every user. <br>
-Also, in case the major part of the user community is unsatisfied with the maintenance by <a id="ext" href="http://www.osb-ag.de">OSB AG</a>, it is normal for Open Source projects like \isoaglib to fork the project as a last resort, if <a id="ext" href="http://www.osb-ag.de">OSB AG</a>
+Also, in case the major part of the user community is unsatisfied with the maintenance by <a href="http://www.osb-ag.de">OSB AG</a>, it is normal for Open Source projects like \isoaglib to fork the project as a last resort, if <a href="http://www.osb-ag.de">OSB AG</a>
 can't or doesn't want to change the style of maintenance as requested.
-As far as possible, <a id="ext" href="http://www.osb-ag.de">OSB AG</a>
+As far as possible, <a href="http://www.osb-ag.de">OSB AG</a>
 will do everything to avoid such a fork.<br>
 A comparable fork was performed by users and developers of the X11R6 server project for UNIX style operating systems - <b>XFree86</b>.
-Caused by some licensing issues, a fork of the <a id="ext" href="http://www.xfree86.org/">XFree86</a> was created by the <a id="ext" href="http://X.Org">X.Org Foundation</a>, which also appreciated by several graphic card manufacturers, as they can integrate their drivers with the new management method in a better way.
+Caused by some licensing issues, a fork of the <a href="http://www.xfree86.org/">XFree86</a> was created by the <a href="http://X.Org">X.Org Foundation</a>, which also appreciated by several graphic card manufacturers, as they can integrate their drivers with the new management method in a better way.
 <br>
 &nbsp;<br>